Anonymisation of comments

 How to add a user to a team

-This situation adds a bit more complexity.
-Let's look at an example:
+This scenario adds some complexity.
+Here's an example:

 - Mats works in Sweden and Norway.